 Below we talk about the main highlights in the town, but cannot discuss every one of the 20+ churches, the numerous palazzos, the beautiful views, the long staircases between ancient houses, all the shops and cafes, because it would be too much detail but all these elements combine to make Noto so pleasant to visit.

 Each year in the middle of May there is a large festival in Noto that includes music and art as well as impressive displays of flowers and is a great time to visit if possible.

-The main route through the historical heart of Noto is the Corso Vittorio Emanuele and the three squares it crosses.
-The Corso starts from the so-called Royal Gate (“Porta Reale”), a monumental entrance to the town in the shape of a triumphal arch and erected in the 19th century.
+The main route through the historical heart of Noto is the Corso Vittorio Emanuele.
+Ths route starts from the so-called Royal Gate (“Porta Reale”), a monumental entrance to the town in the shape of a triumphal arch and erected in the 19th century.
 On both sides of the gate there is a tower and a tree-lined street.

 In the Piazza Immacolata you can see the Church of San Francesco all’Immaculata by Vincenzo Sinatra (1720-1785), with a dramatic staircase that opens up onto a terrace.
 Inside the church there are a number of works from the Franciscan church of ancient Noto, including a "Virgin and Child", painted on wood and attributed to Antonio Monachello (16th century).

 To the left of the church stands the Monastery of SS.
 Salvatore with a curved façade and wrought iron grilles on the windows that characterize the Convent of St. Clare - a work by Filippo Gagliardi (died 1659).

 A short distance to the west you reach the Piazza Municipio (the Town Hall Square).
 In this square - the main square in Noto - you can see the imposing building of the Palazzo Ducezio, (now the town hall for Noto), with arcades at ground level, as well as the Cathedral, at the top of a broad flight of stairs.